plasma-umass/coz/README.md

 # Coz: Finding Code that Counts with Causal Profiling

 Coz is a new kind of profiler that unlocks optimization opportunities missed by traditional profilers.
-Coz employs a novel technique we call \emph{causal profiling} which measures optimization potential.
+Coz employs a novel technique we call *causal profiling* that measures optimization potential.
 This measurement matches developers' assumptions about profilers: that optimizing highly-ranked code will have the greatest impact on performance.
 Causal profiling measures optimization potential for serial,